sh3r4zhassan/Flutter_IMU_app/README.md

-Flutter app that displays and stores IMU data.
+Flutter app that displays and stores IMU data and also stores it as an excel file

 A few resources to get you started for Flutter projects: